Best Airbnbs in Prague

 Want to be in the thick of it but still get a good night’s kip?
 This secluded studio opens out onto a little garden oasis, where you can breakfast before heading into town, which won’t take long.
 In just 18 steps you can be in the Old Town Square, with the rest of Prague’s highlights within walking distance.
 Pretty neat eh?

 Dry land is great ’n all but it comes at a premium.
 A boat, on the other hand, could be a cheap and convenient option for a couple or lone traveller.
-This one comes with a terrace and BBQ plus a projector in the bedroom for those cosy nights in after a day of sightseeing.
-Nearby trains, trams and buses can have you in the centre in under 20 minutes.
+This one has been designed by an architect – which explains the charming wood interior, stylish utilities and equally pleasant soft furnishings.
+There’s also a balcony (perfect for enjoying a warm evening).
+Plus, nearby trains, trams and buses can have you in the centre of town in around 15-minutes.

 "There is nothing — absolutely nothing — half so much worth doing as simply messing about in boats."
 If a talking rat in Wind in the Willows is anything to go by, then you’ll have a jolly good time exploring Prague from this surprisingly spacious houseboat.
 It’s a peaceful spot, where up to eight guests can refuel, feed the swans and admire the views from the water’s edge before cruising up river (20 mins) or hopping on a tram/the metro (15 mins) to reach the city centre.